By

-Summary: Prototyping intangible experiences involving services or product-service systems requires the use of Physical Mockups, Improvisation (improv), and role-playing.
+Summary: Prototyping intangible experiences involving services or product-service systems requires the use of Physical Mockups, Improvisation (improv), and Role-Playing.
 Also called experience prototyping or service prototyping, getting physical with your prototype scenarios lets you see gaps, breakpoints, and emotions.

 Prototyping is the art of creating a quick-and-dirty mock-up of a proposed design direction.
-We previously captured 50 reasons why prototyping saves you time, concentrated on wireframes, but what about intangible experiences?
+We previously captured 50 reasons why prototyping saves you time, and concentrated on wireframes, but what about intangible experiences?

 What's an Intangible Experience?